Death Wish II: Plot

-Paul learns from one of Geri's colleagues that the police are preparing a tactical unit to capture Nirvana.
+Paul learns from one of Geri's colleagues Fred McKenzie that the police are preparing a tactical unit to capture Nirvana.
 He obtains a police scanner and, by monitoring police radio traffic, finds out when and where the arrest is going to take place.
-He drives to the location to kill him, but Nirvana, under the influence of PCP, slashes his arm and stabs a few officers while he tries to escape.
+He drives to the location to kill Nirvana, who, under the influence of PCP, slashes his arm and stabs officers while trying to escape.
 Tried and found criminally insane, he is sent to a mental institution.

-Geri is writing a story about the case and capital punishment and takes Paul to the hospital to meet the doctor treating Nirvana.
-While there, Paul steals another doctor's white lab coat and identification card and uses it to enter the asylum and confront Nirvana.
-After repeatedly stabbing Paul with a shiv, Nirvana ends up plunging his arm into a high-voltage panel, which Paul turns on, fatally electrocuting him.
-Donald Kay, a sympathetic orderly at the hospital, recognizes Paul from the newspaper coverage of Carol's murder, and gives him three minutes to escape before he rings the alarm.
-Geri goes to Paul's house, where she finds out that he made a fake doctor's ID.
+Geri is writing a story about the case and capital punishment and takes Paul to the hospital to meet Dr. Clark, who is treating Nirvana.
+While there, Paul steals another doctor's identification card and uses it to forge a fake ID to enter the asylum and confront Nirvana.
+After repeatedly stabbing Paul with a shiv, Nirvana ends up plunging his arm into a high-voltage panel.
+Paul turns it on, fatally electrocuting him.

+Donald Kay, an orderly, recognizes Paul from the newspaper coverage of Carol's murder, and gives him three minutes to escape before he rings the alarm.
+Geri goes to Paul's house and finds out that he made a fake doctor's ID.
 Upon hearing a news report of Nirvana's death on the radio, she realizes that Paul really is the vigilante that Ochoa claimed him to be.
-She takes off her engagement ring and leaves him, with Paul arriving home moments later.
+She takes off her engagement ring and leaves Paul, who arrives home moments later.

-A few months later, Paul speaks about a new architectural design.
-He is invited by his employer to a party to celebrate the new design.
-When Paul is asked if he is able to attend, he answers, "What else would I be doing?"
-The final scene shows Paul returning to the streets of Los Angeles at night and continuing his vigilante killing spree as the film finishes.
+Months later, Paul attends a presentation of his building design for the radio station.
+Cass invites him to a launch party, but questions why Paul always seems to be unavailable in the evenings and never takes any phone calls.
+When Paul accepts the invitation he answers, "What else would I be doing?"
+Paul returns to the streets at night and continues his killing spree.